To Win The AI Assistant Wars, Apple Is Melding Siri With Its Other Services

 Siri has changed quite a lot since its humble beginnings as a question-answering app that Apple acquired in 2010 and built into its phones, starting with the iPhone 4s in 2011.
 Under pressure from competing digital assistants from Amazon, Google, Microsoft, and others, Apple is getting more creative about leveraging artificial intelligence to broaden Siri’s skill set.

-On Tuesday, the company held a showcase demonstrating what Siri can do in the connected home.
-I attended and came away with a greater appreciation for how Apple is positioning Siri as a concierge for all of the company’s devices and services.
+On Tuesday, I saw a demo of what Siri can do in the connected home.
+I came away with a greater appreciation for how Apple is positioning Siri as a concierge for all of the company’s devices and services.

 Siri will increasingly act as the medium through which users command Apple services and receive information and content from them, like when the assistant reads aloud a text message that’s come in.
 As I saw Tuesday, Siri can already be used to control an entertainment system in the living room (via Apple TV), the lights in the hallway (HomeKit), infotainment and communications in the car (CarPlay), and music and messaging and in the kitchen (Apple Music, iMessage).
 It can also set up and monitor workouts for the gym, pool, or running trail (Workout app, Apple Music, HealthKit).